ipunkt/fileproxy/readme.md

 ### Settings

+#### mode

+The file proxy can run in 3 different modes.
+The running mode can be configured by environment.

+`default` makes file proxy service available through web ui and api endpoints.

+`ui` activates only the web ui.
+No api routes available.

+`api` activates only the api endpoints.

+*Hint*

+Please do not change the mode for a running service.
+We always check the existing routes on creating aliases - so they do not collide with existing routes.
+This check won't be done after re-activating previously disabled routes.

+**Default**: `default`

+**Environment variable**: `FILEPROXY_APPLICATION_MODE`

 #### cache_remote_files

 It is possible to cache all remote files.
 This helps you playing a real proxy that caches all served files.
 If you do not cache any remote files locally than file proxy will pass through the remote url.